awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

   + `plcoffee` to version 2\.3\.15\.
   + `plls` to version 2\.3\.15\.
   + `plv8` to version 2\.3\.15\.

+## PostgreSQL 12\.8<a name="AuroraPostgreSQL.Updates.20180305.128"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 12\.8\.
+For more information about the improvements in PostgreSQL 12\.8, see [PostgreSQL release 12\.8](https://www.postgresql.org/docs/12/release-12-8.html)\.

+### <a name="AuroraPostgreSQL.Updates.20180305.128"></a>

+**High priority stability enhancements**

+1. Fixed an issue where queries may become unresponsive due to I/O resource exhaustion triggered by prefetch\.

+1. Fixed an issue where Aurora may panic following a major version update with the message: "PANIC: could not access status of next transaction id xxxxxxxx"\.

+**Additional improvements and enhancements**

+1. Fixed an issue where read nodes restart due to a replication origin cache lookup failure\.

+1. Fixed an issue where read queries may time out on read nodes during the replay of lazy truncation triggered by vacuum on the write node\.

+1. Fixed an issue that causes Performance Insights to incorrectly set the backend type of a database connection\.

+1. Fixed an issue where the aurora\_postgres\_replica\_status\(\) function returned stale or lagging CPU stats\.

+1. Fixed an issue where, in rare circumstances, a data cache of a read node may be inconsistent following a restart of that node\.

+1. Fixed an issue where the role rds\_superuser did not have permission to execute the pg\_stat\_statements\_reset\(\) function\.

+1. Fixed an issue with the apg\_plan\_mgmt extension where the planning and execution times were reported as 0\.

+1. Removed support for DES, 3DES and RC4 cipher suites\.

+1. Updated PostGIS extension to version 3\.1\.4\.

 ## PostgreSQL 12\.7, Aurora PostgreSQL release 4\.2<a name="AuroraPostgreSQL.Updates.20180305.42"></a>